torognes/vsearch/README.md

 Some issues to work on:

 * testing and debugging
-* parallelisation with SIMD-based global alignment
+* parallelization with SIMD-based global alignment
 * masking
 * clustering
 * chimera filtering